bytescout/pdf-co-api-samples/Barcode Reader API/PHP/Read Barcode From Uploaded File/README.md

 <?php

+// Note: If you have input files large than 200kb we highly recommend to check "async" mode example.

 // Get submitted form data
 $apiKey = $_POST["apiKey"]; // The authentication key (API Key).
 Get your own by registering at https://app.pdf.co/documentation/api